nnethercote/perf-book/src/build-configuration.md

 ## Codegen Units

-The Rust compiler splits your crate into multiple [codegen units] to parallelize (and thus speed up) compilation.
+The Rust compiler splits crates into multiple [codegen units] to parallelize (and thus speed up) compilation.
 However, this might cause it to miss some potential optimizations.
 If you want to potentially improve runtime performance at the cost of larger compile time, you can set the number of units to one:
 ```toml
 [profile.release]
 codegen-units = 1